vitejs/vite/docs/guide/api-plugin.md

   - Filter and narrow down the affected module list so that the HMR is more accurate.

-  - Return an empty array and perform complete custom HMR handling by sending custom events to the client:
+  - Return an empty array and perform complete custom HMR handling by sending custom events to the client (example uses `server.hot` which was introduced in Vite #, it is recommended to also use `server.ws` if you support lower versions):

     ```js
     handleHotUpdate({ server }) {
-      server.ws.send({
+      server.hot.send({
         type: 'custom',
         event: 'special-update',
         data: {}